There have been a lot of reports about taxi drivers at Rome’s airports telling visitors that Uber is illegal in Italy.

 Uber alternatives in Italy

 While Uber is not illegal in Italy, it might not be the best choice for car service in Rome.
-Lyft does not operate in Italy, but there are a few other uber alternatives in Rome and more broadly in Italy:
+Does Italy have Lyft?
+That would be a no – but there are a few other uber alternatives in Rome and more broadly in Italy:

 I have a whole post on how to avoid getting ripped off by a taxi in Rome because not all drivers are reliable.
-I regularly use MyTaxi, which is an app that works almost exactly like Uber but will call the nearest taxi to come pick you up.
+I regularly use MyTaxi, which is an app that works almost exactly like Uber but will call the nearest taxi to come to pick you up.
 You can insert your destination address and watch the GPS to ensure that there are no weird routes being taken.
 If you want to try it, you can use the code “natalie.ald” for €5 off your first trip when you pay in the app.
 (But check with the driver because there may be other promotions running at the time and you can only use one promo code per trip).